Natural Resources

 Wood products

 These very deep sandy soils have a low to moderate potential for pine management.
 The 50-year site index for loblolly pine ranges between 65 feet and 75 feet (45 to 50 feet on a 25-year curve), depending on slope and slope position.
 The higher site indices are found on the lower portions of steep slopes.
 The yield from a natural, unmanaged stand of loblolly pine, over a 50-year period, is approximately 86 cubic feet per acre per year.
 Management can substantially increase this yield.
-Because these soils are loose when dry, access and equipment operability is poor during such periods when rutting is also possible.
+Because these soils are loose when dry, access and equipment operability is poor.
+During extended dry periods, rutting is also possible.
 They are well suited for access and equipment operability during wet periods.

 Other products